Clevedon

-Clevedon (/ˈkliːvdən/, KLEEV-dən) is an English seaside town and civil parish in the unitary authority of North Somerset, part of the ceremonial county of Somerset.
+Clevedon (/ˈkliːvdən/, KLEEV-dən) is a seaside town and civil parish in the unitary authority of North Somerset, England.
 It recorded a parish population of 21,281 in the United Kingdom Census 2011, estimated at 21,442 in 2019.
 It lies along the Severn Estuary, among small hills that include Church Hill, Wain's Hill (topped by the remains of an Iron Age hill fort), Dial Hill, Strawberry Hill, Castle Hill, Hangstone Hill and Court Hill, a Site of Special Scientific Interest with overlaid Pleistocene deposits.
-It features in the Domesday Book of 1086.
-Clevedon grew in the Victorian period as a seaside resort and in the 20th century as a dormitory town for Bristol.
+It is mentioned in the Domesday Book of 1086.
+Clevedon grew in the Victorian period as a seaside resort.

 Facilities and functions

-The seafront has ornamental gardens, a Victorian bandstand and other attractions.
-Salthouse Field has a light railway running round the perimeter and is used for donkey rides in the summer.
-The shore consists of pebbled beaches and low rocky cliffs, with an old harbour at the western edge of the town, at the mouth of the Land Yeo.
 The rocky beach has been designated as the Clevedon Shore Geological Site of Special Scientific Interest.

 Clevedon Pier, which opened in 1869, is one of the earliest surviving examples of a Victorian pier.
-On 17 October 1970, two outward spans collapsed when the seventh set of legs from the shore failed during a routine insurance load test.
-A trust was eventually formed and the pier and its buildings were restored and reopened on 27 May 1989, when the Waverley paddle steamer berthed and took on passengers.
-Other landmarks include Walton Castle, Clevedon Court, the Clock Tower, and the Curzon Cinema.
+On 17 October 1970, two outward spans collapsed.
+The pier and its buildings were restored and reopened on 27 May 1989.

-Clevedon's light industry is located mainly in industrial estates, including Hither Green Trading Estate near the M5 motorway junction.
-It is a dormitory town for Bristol.
-The town is home to educational, religious and cultural buildings and sports clubs.
+Clevedon Marine Lake is a tidal pool holding 15,000 sq m of sea water, refreshed with salt water on spring tides.
+It is a safe place to play, swim and boat.
+It is popular with open water swimmers and an important part of Clevedon's community.
+It is run by a charity called Marlens, run by volunteers, who clean and maintain the lake.